From the very beginning, I discovered a few things that did not work well for receiving these frequencies:

 Using flyback transformer cores:

-Many years ago it was pretty easy to scavange flyback transformer cores from old CRT-based TVs or computer monitors, but these are getting harder to find - but it is a good thing since these transformers were part of the very circuit that caused a lot of interference at VLF and LF frequencies!
+Many years ago it was pretty easy to scavange flyback transformer cores from old CRT-based TVs or computer monitors, but these are getting harder to find - but this is mostly a good thing since these transformers were part of the very device that caused a lot of interference at VLF and LF frequencies!
 Once one manages to get the core out of an old flyback transformer in the first place (sometimes a trick in and of itself!) the fact that these cores are in two pieces makes it easy to wind the coaxial cable over one half and then assemble it.
 When I come across a flyback transformer, I often resort to putting it in a toaster oven and heating it so that the glue softens.
 Often, the core breaks - but ferrite typically breaks very cleanly and the two pieces can be rejoined using a drop of cyanoacrylate (e.g. "super") glue with little change in performance.
+Before using the ferrite core, make sure that any plastic or fiber shims between the two halves are removed: These were important in the role as a flyback transformer, but they will reduce the inductance of our choke and aren't helpful to us in our quest to quash QRM.

 If a flyback transformer core is not available, what can be used, instead?